 In addition to the CCSDS BPSec Blue Book under development, the DTN WG will, together with the CCSDS Security Working Group, develop a Blue or Magenta Book of CCSDS security contexts and recommended policies.
 The intent is to recommend that implementations use BPSec to provide integrity to at least the primary block of a bundle, and probably to (at least) the combination of the primary block and the payload block.
 Even without standardized key management/key distribution, users should be able to choose algorithms that provide the ability to cryptographically authenticate the primary block (which includes the source EID).
 For instance, a shared secret key between the sender and receiver would provide authentication of the sender, as would a public-private key pair that includes a certificate that allows the receiver to verify the correctness of a signature generated by the source.

 The goal is to eventually provide an automated, scalable key management system.
-Such a system is currently prototyped in the ION implementation (Delay-Tolerant Key Administration [DTKA]).
+Such a system is currently prototyped in the Interplanetary Overlay Network (ION) implementation (Delay-Tolerant Key Administration [DTKA]).
 DTKA would need to be standardized, along with capabilities on which it relies, for example, bundle multicast, which would need to be incorporated into the BPv7 specification suite if DTKA were to be widely deployed.

 NETWORK MANAGEMENT

 There will be many configuration parameters that need to be managed for each bundle node.
 There is ongoing work in the SIS-DTN WG and in the IETF to standardize a network management protocol that provides a level of autonomy in resource-constrained environments.
-The Asynchronous Management Protocol (AMP) (reference [G4]) is the current draft specification.
-AMP is structured to provide an overall management protocol and set of encoding rules for a set of Asynchronous Data Models (ADMs).
+The DTN management architecture (DTNMA) (reference [G4]) is the current draft specification.
+DTNMA is structured to provide an overall management protocol and set of encoding rules for a set of Asynchronous Data Models (ADMs).
 The community (both SIS-DTN and IETF) envisions a set of ADMs that includes both basic specification-level ADMs (e.g., an ADM that describes the configuration and monitoring of a ‘stock’ BPv7 bundle node) together with implementation-specific ADMs (e.g., an ADM that includes information specific to a particular BPv7 implementation).

 The benefits of standardizing a network management protocol are (probably) largely more relevant to monitoring than they are to configuration.
 That is, while an agency might allow some other agency to monitor various configuration parameters of a bundle node, it seems unlikely that an agency would allow another agency to configure that node.
-That said, the WG does expect to include capabilities such as control/configuration of contact plan information (in either an ION-specific ADM or potentially in a ‘BP nodes that use contact plans’ ADM).
+The WG does expect to include capabilities such as control/configuration of contact plan information.

-Network Management, and particularly configuration changes, will probably need to be secured using the BP Security protocol above.
+Network Management, and particularly configuration changes, may need to be secured using the BP Security protocol above.
 This would allow a node to reject configuration changes that don’t pass cryptographic checks.

 MECHANICS OF JOINING THE NETWORK